Frequently Asked Questions and Glossary Terms.

 We are able to book your travel insurance 6 months before your departure date.

 It varies by province.
 But generally the limit is 6 months away.
 Some provinces now allow 7 months away.
-Provincial government healthcare is a prerequisite for travel insurance coverage.
+Provincial government healthcare is a prerequisite for regular travel medical insurance coverage.

 - We can send your insurance fulfillment package by mail, fax or Email.